Best AI Courses for Supply Chain Managers in 2026

 - What AI should supply chain managers learn?

-- They should learn AI limitations, data requirements, forecasting concepts, and workflow adoption risks.
+- They should learn AI limitations, data requirements, forecasting concepts, demand-planning use cases, scenario planning, inventory and logistics risks, and how to review AI-supported recommendations before acting on them.

 - Do supply chain managers need machine learning?

-- Yes, especially for supplier summaries, RFP drafts, risk notes, and process documentation.
+- Yes, especially for supplier summaries, RFP drafts, contract-review notes, risk-register drafts, market updates, and process documentation.
+Sensitive supplier and commercial data should stay within approved systems.

-- What should managers verify in AI tools?
+- What should supply chain managers verify in AI tools?

 Related Resources